balabanmetin/misa/README.md

 #### Input a distance matrix
 The format for distance matrix is a tab delimited csv file with column and row headers.
 Rows should represent query sequences and columns should represent reference sequences.
 You can find an example distance matrix for ten query sequences under [data/dist.mat](data/dist.mat).
-You can run MISA on the example distance matrix by running the following command:
+After cloning and navigating to this repository (cd), you can run MISA on the example distance matrix by running the following command:

-`run_misa.py -d data/dist.mat -t data/backbone.nwk`
+`run_misa.py -d <path_to_this_repo>/data/dist.mat -t <path_to_this_repo>/data/backbone.nwk`

-MISA has the following dependencies which can be retrieved from `pip`:
+If you want to install MISA from the github repository, MISA has the following dependencies which can be retrieved from `pip`:

 1. `treeswift`
 2. `numpy`